-HISTOPATHOLOGIC DESCRIPTION: SLIDE A: Haired skin: Diffusely expanding the dermis, elevating the epidermis, widely separating collagen bundles, and extending to surgical margins are numerous histiocytes and fewer lymphocytes, plasma cells, and reactive fibroblasts arranged in variably sized nodular aggregates and multifocally infiltrating peripheral nerves.
-Histiocytes either have abundant microvacuolated eosinophilic cytoplasm or a variably sized, clear cytoplasmic vacuole (up to 50um in diameter) with clumped aggregates of amphophilic to lightly basophilic fibrillar material (lepra cells).
+HISTOPATHOLOGIC DESCRIPTION: Slide A: Haired skin: Diffusely expanding the dermis, elevating the epidermis, widely separating collagen bundles, and extending to surgical margins are numerous histiocytes and fewer lymphocytes, plasma cells, and reactive fibroblasts arranged in variably sized nodular aggregates and multifocally infiltrating peripheral nerves.
+Histiocytes either have abundant, microvacuolated, eosinophilic cytoplasm or a variably sized (up to 50µm in diameter), clear, cytoplasmic vacuole with clumped aggregates of intracytoplasmic, amphophilic to lightly basophilic, fibrillar material (lepra cells).
 Dermal collagen is often fragmented and hypereosinophilic (collagenolysis).
-Multifocally, small vessels within the nodules are lined by reactive endothelium.
-Multifocally, the epidermis is mildly hyperplastic with acanthosis, and diffuse mild to moderate orthokeratotic hyperkeratosis.
+Small vessels within the granulomatous nodules are lined by hypertrophied, reactive endothelium.
+Multifocally, the epidermis is mildly hyperplastic with acanthosis and there is diffuse moderate orthokeratotic hyperkeratosis.

-Peripheral nerve: Diffusely expanding and infiltrating into the nerve fasicles, expanding and elevating the perineurium and epineurium are large numbers of previously described histiocytes.
-Cytoplasmic vacuoles within lepra cells are up to 100um.
+Peripheral nerve: Diffusely expanding and infiltrating into the nerve fascicles and expanding and elevating the perineurium and epineurium are abundant inflammatory infiltrates as previously described.
+Cytoplasmic vacuoles within lepra cells are up to 100um in diameter.
 There are multifocal areas of mild perineural fibrosis admixed with numerous lymphocytes and fewer plasma cells.

-Slide B: Acid-fast stain: Haired skin, liver, and peripheral nerve: Within the vacuoles of the histiocytes, there are numerous acid-fast, 2-3 um x 1 um bacilli occurring singly and in long, beaded chains up to 8-10 um long.
+Slide B: Acid-fast stain: Haired skin, liver, and peripheral nerve: Vacuoles within histiocytes contain numerous acid-fast, 2-3 µm x 1 µm bacilli, occurring singly and in long, beaded chains up to 8-10 µm in length.

-MORPHOLOGIC DIAGNOSIS: 1.
-Haired skin: Dermatitis, granulomatous, diffuse, severe, with granulomatous neuritis, orthokeratotic hyperkeratosis, and intrahistiocytic acid-fast bacilli, chimpanzee (Pan troglodytes), nonhuman primate.
+- Haired skin: Dermatitis, granulomatous, diffuse, severe, with granulomatous neuritis, moderate orthokeratotic hyperkeratosis, and intrahistiocytic acid-fast bacilli, chimpanzee (Pan troglodytes), nonhuman primate.

 CAUSE: Mycobacterium leprae